binaricorn/agent/README.md

 You'll need:
 * [Homebrew](http://brew.sh/): a package manager for OS X
 * Python3: You will already have Python 2.7 on your computer but you'll want to use Python 3.5
 * Python module virtualenv: The virtual environment creates isolated Python environments for each of your projects.
 Consider this step to be best practice.
-Pip is a package manager for Python.

 * * *